eddietree/hft-otoyo/README.md

 ![Screenshot](/img/screenshot.png)

+OTOYO is a small jam toy that can be played by 1-3 people.
+Each person who connects will be assigned a role -- drummer, bassist or synth.

 Built with [HappyFunTimes](https://github.com/greggman/HappyFunTimes/), a Javascript lib for builting local-multiplayer party games.
-Uses [Tone.js](https://github.com/TONEnoTONE/Tone.js/) for audio synthesis.
+Features real-time audio synthesis via the [Tone.js](https://github.com/TONEnoTONE/Tone.js/) library.